dachcom-digital/pimcore-jobs/docs/22_Logging.md

 There is also a global log flush workflow.
 Go to the global jobs config panel and hit the "Flush all logs" button at the left top corner.

-> Be aware that this will truncate the logs tables and can't be undone!
+> Be aware this will truncate the logs tables and can't be undone!

 ## Add Log